lextego/lextego/README.md

+### 👋 LexTego

-### 👋 LexTego is an open source project for fraud and anti-money lundering solutions.
-The solution is intended to work with Mojaloop from the Mojaloop Foundation.
+LexTego is working on an open source project for fraud and anti-money laundering solutions.

+The solution is initially intended to work with Mojaloop from the Mojaloop Foundation.

 <!--
 **lextego/lextego** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.